Arpita-deb/Departmental_store_analysis_in_R/README.md

-# What were they buying on March 2020?
+# What were they buying during COVID - 19?
 ## Application of Data Analysis in Business with R

 ## Introduction: